Robert Farman is a former student of the school when it was known as Lowestoft Grammar School.

 With 35 professional engineering institutes in the UK for all the different disciplines, the Apollo programme is an excellent example of how they come together to produce something hugely innovative.
 Except for a geologist, all the astronauts that went to the moon were test pilots, who have to have an engineering degree.
 They each led an aspect of the design, which required: aeronautical engineers for the aerodynamics and structure; mechanical engineers for the rocket engines and fuel systems; electrical engineers for the electrical and avionic (aviation electronics) systems; chemical engineers for kerosene and liquid hydrogen fuels and for liquid oxygen to burn them; civil engineers for the buildings to assemble the Saturn V rockets – 111 metres tall – and the launch pads and tracks bearing the weight of rockets weighing 3,000 tonnes; and building services engineers to provide systems in Mission Control, Houston and training facilities, such as a pool six times as large as an Olympic swimming pool to simulate weightlessness.
 The Apollo programme was one of the first to use integrated circuits – electronic chips – and essentially kick-started Silicon Valley into being.
 Today, chips are used in all mobile phones, tablets, laptops etc, most of them designed by ARM in Cambridge only 80 miles from Lowestoft.

 Returning to FM, he joined Mapeley on its Private Finance Initiative (PFI) for the HM Revenue & Customs estate.
 He then accepted a position with Jones Lang LaSalle in a Critical Engineering Team at Canary Wharf, maintaining building services (uninterruptible electrical power, air conditioning, fire protection, etc) to data centres processing £100Bns per day, and next transferred to CB Richard Ellis.
 Later, he became a Consultant Engineer and undertook work for Faithful & Gould, which was leading the development of policy nationally on maintenance and whole life costing of buildings.
-Robert is now an agent for Hydromx® UK.
+Robert then was an agent for Hydromx® UK.

 Within the Chartered Institution of Building Services Engineers (CIBSE), Robert was Programme Secretary for the East Anglia Region and later belonged to the Building Information Modelling (BIM) Steering Group.
 As a member of the Maintenance Task Group, he reviewed two of the 17 chapters of the new CIBSE Guide M Maintenance Engineering and Management, which was launched on 19 November 2014 at the Royal Academy of Engineering (RAE).
 A member of the British Institute of Facilities Management (BIFM) Expert Panel and, until recently, Deputy Chair (North) of the BIFM East Region, he was a founder member of the BIFM Government Soft Landings (GSL) and BIM Working Group and a BIFM Award judge.
 For seven years, Robert lectured annually on The Strategic Development of FM to the MSc in Intelligent Buildings at the University of Reading.

-Miss Wimpenny also helped to formulate the whole timetable for the school, using a huge paper chart, and, at weekends, flew Tiger Moth biplane aircraft.
+Miss Wimpenny also helped to formulate the whole timetable for the school, using a huge paper chart, and, at weekends, flew the Tiger Moth biplane aircraft.
 My own children both had women maths teachers and my daughter became one herself before qualifying as an actuary.
-There is no difference between men and women’s brains and, during both the First and Second World Wars, many women became technicians and engineers while men served in the Forces.
+There is no difference between men and women’s brains and, during both the First and Second World Wars, many women became technicians and engineers while men served in the forces.
 In the old USSR, 50% of engineers were women, whereas in the UK, only 7% are, the worst gender imbalance in the whole EU, and the UK needs to strive towards encouraging more girls and women to become technicians and engineers, where we have a looming shortage.

 Similarly, more girls and women should go into science.
 Anyone leaving the James Paget Hospital should look at the plaque near the main entrance commemorating its opening by Professor Dorothy Crowfoot Hodgkin.
-She went to the Sir John Leman School, Beccles, and remains the only British woman to have won a Nobel Prize for Science.
+She went to the Sir John Leman School, Beccles, and remains the only British woman to have won a Nobel Prize for science.
 Amongst her achievements are enabling the mass production of penicillin, the world’s first antibiotic and developing the techniques in X-ray crystallography that were used by Dr Rosalind Franklin, Dr Maurice Wilkins, Dr Francis Crick and Dr James Watson to reveal the structure of DNA.
 One of her students went onto become the first scientist to be British Prime Minister and the first woman to hold that position, Mrs Margaret Thatcher.
 It is significant that the German Chancellor, Angela Merkel, the first woman to hold that post, has a PhD in Physical Chemistry.

-From earlier years, Robert remembers with fondness Miss Fordham, his Form Teacher for the first two years, who taught English in a very nice, precise way and said we must watch the funeral of Sir Winston Churchill on television, because it was such an important part of our history; she retired shortly after.
+From earlier years, Robert remembers with fondness Miss Fordham, his form teacher for the first two years, who taught English in a very nice, precise way and said we must watch the funeral of Sir Winston Churchill on television, because it was such an important part of our history; she retired shortly after.